Manitoba Electrical Codes: What Every Winnipeg Homeowner Needs to Know

 Electrical codes exist to keep you safe.
 Here's a plain-language guide to Manitoba's electrical regulations and what they mean for your next home project.

-Manitoba adopts the Canadian Electrical Code (CEC) with provincial amendments administered by Manitoba Hydro's Electrical Inspection Branch.
-Any electrical work in Winnipeg — whether it's adding an outlet or rewiring a kitchen — requires a permit and inspection.
+Manitoba follows the Canadian Electrical Code (CEC) with some local rules set by Manitoba Hydro.
+Any electrical work in Winnipeg needs a permit and an inspection.
+This applies whether you're adding one outlet or rewiring a full kitchen.

 When Do You Need an Electrical Permit?